 See the Clarivate Analytics Endnote training web page.

 Mendeley is a free tool enabling you to capture, organise, annotate, store and share your references.
-You can download a desktop version, including a plug in for Word to enable you to create citations and bibliographies.
-You can also access the online version, and synchronise your accounts so that you can easily access your chosen papers at any point.
-Versions are also available for iphone/ipad.
-Mendeley Desktop seems to have been discontinued since September 2022 but users who had already downloaded it may be able to access it.
+You can download a desktop version, including a plug-in for Word to enable you to create citations and bibliographies.
+You can also access the online version and synchronise your accounts so that you can easily access your chosen papers at any point.
+Versions are also available for iPhone/iPad.
+Mendeley Desktop has been discontinued since September 2022, but users who had already downloaded it may be able to access it.

-The online interface enables you to connect with like minded researchers, to join and form groups and networks and to discover and share papers.
-You can develop and display your academic profile to include your papers, CV etc. You can see how many times your papers have been read, and view and discussions generated by your research.
+The online interface enables you to connect with like-minded researchers, to join and form groups and networks and to discover and share papers.
+You can develop and display your academic profile to include your papers, CV, etc. You can see how many times your papers have been read and view discussions generated by your research.
 You can choose to embed this profile in other websites e.g. on your blog.

 Zotero is a free reference management software.
 It allows you to: